What Does Homeowners Insurance Cover?

 - Flooding from your appliances, plumbing, HVAC or fire-protection sprinkler system

 - Damage to electrical parts caused by artificial electrical currents

 - Glass breakage

-Homeowners insurance companies typically limit coverage for additional structures, landscaping and hardscaping to a certain percentage of the total amount for which you’re insured.
-For example, the limit would be $50,000 if you have a $500,000 policy.
+Some homeowners insurance policies limit coverage for additional structures, landscaping and hardscaping to a certain percentage of the total amount for which you’re insured.
+For example, the limit might be $50,000 if you have a $500,000 policy.

 What Homeowners Insurance Doesn’t Cover

 Homeowners insurance coverage specifically excludes damage from:

 - Power failure